 I would like to thank you for this project and for using this opportunity

 to stand up for something that we as a country need to face together as one.

 Todd originally developed the American Unity Flag to demonstrate solidarity with Colin Kaepernick and others taking a knee for racial injustice.
 Inspiration came from Angélica Dass's "Humanae" project.

-Todd partnered with the Minnesota chapter of the ACLU and two downtown Minneapolis condo buildings flanking the US Bank Stadium to fly his twist on the U.S. flag during Super Bowl LII in 2018.
+Todd partnered with the Minnesota chapter of the American Civil Liberties Union and two downtown Minneapolis condo buildings flanking the US Bank Stadium to fly his twist on the U.S. flag during Super Bowl LII in 2018.
 Todd continues to donate 10% of all sales of the American Unity Flag to the ACLU.

 The flag is currently flying in the front yards of individuals in 20 U.S. states.